PatrickLM/git-basics/README.md

+# Project Description

-# This is a readme text file describing the content of this project
+This is a readme text file describing the content of this project